PTSSpace/MANIsimulation/README.md

 ```
 roslaunch manisim gazebo.launch
 ```
 You should see a MANI rover in an empty gazebo world.
+Have fun!

 ## Gazebo